 Michelle recounts, “I heard many stories from my mom about how she celebrated back home [in Afghanistan].
 People were off from work, always gathering with family to break fast together and sharing food, giving food to the poor.”

-In many Muslim countries, especially those with big cities, expat populations, or business centers, things still do shift during Ramadan, but not as drastically, it seems.
+In many Muslim countries, especially those with big expat populations, or international business centers, things still do shift during Ramadan, but not as drastically, it seems.

 In Dubai for example, Sara says, “opening hours in malls and some other stores are different here; they open up later and shut down earlier.”
 Omar adds that things are similar in Egypt, with opening hours for offices, government services, and some shops shifted a couple of hours later while also closing earlier.
 This allows people to get a good breakfast in before sunrise (and for most, a couple of hours of sleep after as well, as many wake up very early to eat the Suhoor meal), and then have time in the afternoon to prepare for Iftar.